matintynn/30-React-Projects/README.md

 # 30-React-Projects
-This repo includes 30 mini React projects.
-I made these projects for my learning React.
+This repo includes 30 mini React projects that I made for the purpose of learning React.

 ### Goal:
 To learn React & its libraries